Henry Rawlinson, 1st Baron Rawlinson: Battles of 1918

+Group of senior British and French officers at Rawlinson's Fourth Army Headquarters at Flixecourt, France, during King George V's visit, 12 August 1918.
+Rawlinson is standing on the extreme left, next to Émile Fayolle.

 On 28 March 1918, Rawlinson took over Fifth Army from Hubert Gough, sacked in the wake of the German March offensive, Operation Michael; his Fourth Army Staff joined him and Fifth Army became Fourth Army on 2 April.
 By this time the German Army's offensive had been checked, and the Allies were preparing a counter-offensive.
 Following the success of the Australian attack at Le Hamel on 4 July, Rawlinson proposed to Haig, now a field marshal, a larger attack, designed to force the Germans back from the city of Amiens and further to damage the German Army's weakening morale.
 At lunch on 16 July Haig agreed, saying he had already proposed such an operation.
 Rawlinson had learned from his experiences on the Somme:

 The immeasurable superiority of the planning for 8 August 1918 over that for 1 July 1916 testified to the distance the BEF had travelled in the interim."